Digital inclusion gap

 • Does the difference in digital inclusion between people with disability and the Australian population vary by remoteness?

 The data in the graph and the table below show the difference in digital inclusion between people with disability (aged 18 and over) and the Australian population, grouped by remoteness.
-In 2021, in regional areas, the score difference in digital inclusion between people with disability and the Australian population was 9.2, and 8.6 in metro areas.
+In 2024, the score difference in digital inclusion between people with disability and the Australian population was 10.1 in inner regional areas and 7.3 in outer regional areas.

 Source: Australian Digital Inclusion Index (ADII) | Data source overview